Alfresco/acs-community-packaging/dev/README.md

 When finished, kill the tomcat instance and stop the Docker instances.
 You will normally also remove the Docker containers, as you will need a clean database if you are going to issue another `mvn clean install` command.
-If you started `docker-compose` in a separate terminal session, simply use `^C` or if you used a `-d` flag, use `docker-compose -f dev/docker-compose.yml stop`.
+If you started `docker-compose` in a separate terminal session, simply use `^C` or if you used a `-d` flag, use `docker compose -f dev/docker-compose.yml stop`.
 ~~~
 ^C
 ...
 Stopped 'sysAdmin' subsystem, ID: [sysAdmin, default]

-docker-compose -f dev/docker-compose.yml rm
+docker compose -f dev/docker-compose.yml rm
 Going to remove dev_transform-core-aio_1, dev_transform-router_1, dev_solr6_1, dev_postgres_1, dev_activemq_1, dev_shared-file-store_1
 Are you sure? [yN] y
 Removing dev_transform-core-aio_1 ... done